 To activate sleep settings organization-wide quickly and easily through network tools, please go to www.energystar.gov/powermanagement

 Disposing of the computer and the computer's batteries

-The computer's battery pack is not user-accessible.
-Contact an authorized TOSHIBA service provider for details regarding how to dispose of the computer and the battery pack.
+The computer's battery is not user-accessible.
+Contact an authorized TOSHIBA service provider for details regarding how to dispose of the computer and the batteries.